 Make (or buy) little felt bags for the kids to carry around.

 Its so much fun to make these with kids, they aren’t hard to do and really do cost pence to make.
-They don’t have to be big either which means the kids are going to be able to carry them easily.
+When I say make, I do mean buy the kits – I wouldn’t have the foggiest how to make one from scratch completely, but the boys are pretty self sufficient and they do get a kick out of the little bag making sets you can buy.
+They don’t have to be big either which means the kids are going to be able to carry them easily and you don’t have to buy eleventy billion eggs.

 Choose different types of Easter treats